gitkraken/gitlens-docs/gitlens/GL-Integrations.md

 ### Files

 - **Open File from Remote** (`gitlens.openFileFromRemote`) — Open a local file by specifying a remote file URL
+- **Open Revision from Remote** (`gitlens.openRevisionFromRemote`) — Open a specific file revision from a remote URL, resolving the exact revision rather than the working copy
 - **Open File on Remote** (`gitlens.openFileOnRemote`) — Open the current file or revision on the remote
 - **Copy Remote File URL** (`gitlens.copyRemoteFileUrlToClipboard`) — Copy the URL of the current file or revision
 - **Open File on Remote From...** (`gitlens.openFileOnRemoteFrom`) — Open a file/revision from a specific branch or tag